Uncategorized Archives - Parrot

 5. Interpreter or translator certification.

-Once these prerequisites have been verified and the application is approved, the candidate is required to take a knowledge-based written exam and a performance-based oral exam to earn a CCHI certification.
+Once these prerequisites have been verified and the application is approved, the candidate is required to take a knowledge-based written exam and a performance-based oral exam to earn a NBCMI and CCHI certification.
 The exam tests applicants on medical terminology, protocols for interacting with medical professionals in Spanish, and accurate interpretation.
 Those who successfully pass the exams become Spanish Certified Healthcare Interpreters.

-On the other hand, NBCMI grants a Hub-CMI certification on passing the written exams.
+On the other hand, NBCMI and CCHI grants a Hub-CMI certification on passing the written exams.
 Post which, a candidate gets two years to complete the oral assessment for the CMI certification.
 To pass the oral exam and become a certified Spanish medical interpreter, you must score at least 70%.

 Get detailed insight into the Medical Interpreter Certification Cost and other criteria here.